If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 This is where the two differ most.

-For sleep, bupropion is activating and more likely to cause insomnia, while sertraline is more neutral.
+For sleep, bupropion is activating and more likely to cause insomnia, which is why it is taken earlier in the day.
+Sertraline is more neutral and is usually taken in the morning, though it can go at night for someone it makes drowsy.
 For weight, sertraline is roughly weight-neutral with modest gain possible long-term for some people, while bupropion is weight-neutral or linked with mild weight loss.
-For sexual effects, sertraline commonly causes lower sex drive, delayed orgasm, and arousal difficulties, while bupropion rarely does.
+For sexual effects, sertraline commonly causes lower sex drive, delayed orgasm, and arousal or erection difficulties, while bupropion rarely does.
 These effects are worth raising with a prescriber, because there are real options, including a dose change, a switch, or adding bupropion to an SSRI.
+Stopping a medication on your own is not the way to handle a side effect.

 Why a clinician might choose one over the other